truenas/middleware/docs/userguide/index.rst

 `smartd(8) <http://smartmontools.sourceforge.net/man/smartd.8.html>`_
 service to monitor disk S.M.A.R.T. data for disk health.
 To fully configure S.M.A.R.T. you need to:

 #.
-Schedule when to run the S.M.A.R.T. tests in System → S.M.A.R.T.
-Tests → Add S.M.A.R.T.
-Test.
+Schedule when to run the S.M.A.R.T. tests in :menuselection:`System --> S.M.A.R.T.
+Tests --> Add S.M.A.R.T.
+Test`.

 #.
-Enable or disable S.M.A.R.T. for each disk member of a volume in Volumes → View Volumes.
-By default, this is already enabled on all disks that support
+Enable or disable S.M.A.R.T. for each disk member of a volume in :menuselection:`Volumes --> View Volumes`.
+By default, this is already enabled on all
-    S.M.A.R.T.
+    disks that support S.M.A.R.T.

 #.
 Check the configuration of the S.M.A.R.T. service as described in this section.

 #.
-Start the S.M.A.R.T. service in Services →
+Start the S.M.A.R.T. service in :menuselection:`Services --> Control Services`.
-    Control Services

-Figure 11.11a shows the configuration screen that appears when you click Services → S.M.A.R.T.
+Figure 11.11a shows the configuration screen that appears when you click :menuselection:`Services --> S.M.A.R.T.`

 **Figure 11.11a: S.M.A.R.T Configuration Options**